MicrosoftDocs/VBA-Docs/outlook/Concepts/Creating-Form-Regions/specify-the-location-of-a-form-region-in-a-custom-form.md

 <formRegionType>replace</formRegionType>
 ```

 When you register this form region in the Windows registry, you must not specify the message class of the original standard form, **IPM.Note**, but specify a derived message class, such as **IPM.Note.CustomPage**.
-For this example, you will register the form region under the current user key, **HKEY_CURRENT_USER\Software\Microsoft\Office\Outlook\FormRegions**, by creating a key **IPM.Note.CustomPage**.
-You will then add a value of the type **REG_SZ**, specifying the internal name, **CustomPage**, of the form region as the name of the key, and the full local file path name to the form region manifest XML file, **c:\Form Regions\CustomPage.xml**, as the data of the key.
+For this example, you'll register the form region under the current user key, **HKEY_CURRENT_USER\Software\Microsoft\Office\Outlook\FormRegions**, by creating a key **IPM.Note.CustomPage**.
+You'll then add a value of the type **REG_SZ**, specifying the internal name, **CustomPage**, of the form region as the name of the key, and the full local file path name to the form region manifest XML file, **c:\Form Regions\CustomPage.xml**, as the data of the key.

 ### To "replace" the entire standard form by a form region